St Mary's C of E (Aided) Primary School, Pulborough

 • Spanish Culture through MFL

-• Visitors to school – e.g. Lizzie Williams Paralympian,
+• Visitors to school – e.g. Paralympian

 • Just Enough UK on Inclusion of all